United Kingdom PEO & Employer of Record Services

 The United Kingdom (UK), also known as the United Kingdom of Great Britain and Northern Ireland consists of England, Wales, Scotland, and Northern Ireland.
 It is the fifth largest economy in the world and the second largest in Europe in terms of GDP.
-Global Competitiveness Report 2016-17 ranks UK seventh in the world, up 3 places from its previous year’s 10th rank.
-The country also ranks seventh in the World Bank’s Ease of Doing Business Rankings.
+UK ranks high in the annual Global Competitiveness Reports and the World Bank’s Ease of Doing Business Rankings.
 Its GDP is expected to grow from $2890 billion in 2019 to 3170 billion in 2020.

 Pound Sterling (£)